atar-axis/xpadneo/docs/DEBUGGING.md

 ### Environment

-Useful information can now be aquired with the commands:
+Useful information can now be acquired with the commands:

   * `dmesg`: I advise you to run `dmesg -wdH` in a terminal while you connect your controller from a second terminal to get hardware information in realtime.